 The real downside is that all of the roads I like to travel in the Green Mountain National Forest are pretty much closed except to local traffic.

-Hopefully in the next two to three weeks some of them will open up.
+Hopefully, in the next two to three weeks some of them will open up.
 I will do my best to keep you updated from my friends and photographers who travel that way.

-I was up on Vermont.com and found another Vermont road condition map and I was thinking at what we lose during these catastrophic events.
+I was up on Vermont.com and found another Vermont road condition map and I was thinking about what we lose during these catastrophic events.
 I don’t have a good picture of the building that was the home for a time of Pearl S. Buck.
 All I have is a picture of the sign that still stands where the house stood until Irene came through.